MA Criminology / Course details

 - Develop criminological knowledge and research skills for the writing of a master's dissertation.

-The University of Manchester Law School works in partnership with institutions outside the higher education sector to enable you to produce research with a wider relevance and to develop your knowledge and expertise.
+The School of Social Sciences works in partnership with institutions outside the higher education sector to enable you to produce research with a wider relevance and develop your knowledge and expertise.

 Teaching and learning